-Over the past 26 years, The Outdoor Academy has enrolled over 1200 high school sophomores, along with a smaller number of freshmen and juniors.
+Over the past 26 years, The Outdoor Academy has enrolled over 1200 high school sophomores and juniors, along with select 9th graders.
 We have worked with students from over 270 public and independent schools, as well as some who are normally home-schooled.

 Admissions decisions are based on an applicant's motivation, intellectual curiosity, academic record, and commitment to work and service.
 No prior outdoor and wilderness experience is needed.
+Additionally, admissions is need-blind, meaning that an application for financial assistance in no way impacts that student's admissions decisions.
 Students who attend The Outdoor Academy are highly motivated and eager to be challenged intellectually and personally.
 We seek students who have demonstrated self-determination in their academic work.
 Interested applicants generally express a desire to live and learn in a close, caring community set in the rich natural world of the Blue Ridge Mountains.

+Curriculum Overview
-Curriculum Overview: The Outdoor Academy is committed to ensuring students are prepared to competently and confidently rejoin their sending school communities.

-All students take the following academic courses:
+The Outdoor Academy is committed to ensuring students are prepared to competently and confidently rejoin their sending school communities.
+All OA students take the following academic courses:

+English: Literature & Writing

-English: Reading the Landscape, Writing our World Environmental Science: Ecosystems & Societies U.S. History / Civics or World History Outdoor Education Appalachian Craft CIRCLE Health and Wellness
+Environmental Science: Ecosystems & Societies

+U.S. History / Civics or World History

+Outdoor Education Appalachian Craft

+CIRCLE Health and Wellness

-Based on curricular needs, students may also choose from among the following courses: Mathematics: Algebra II, Geometry, Pre-Calculus, Common Core Math 3 Block Spanish: Levels I-IV or Language Independent Study
+Based on curricular needs, students may also choose from the following courses:

+Mathematics: Algebra II, Geometry, Pre-Calculus, Common Core Math 3 Block

+Spanish: Levels I-IV or Language Independent Study

 Spanish and Mathematics: Because students come to The Outdoor Academy from a variety of academic backgrounds, there may be inconsistencies between sending school and OA curricula.
-Students should carefully review course syllabi to determine any inconsistencies, and coordinate with the Dean of Academics to ensure a smooth transition back to their sending school.
+Students should carefully review course syllabi to determine any such inconsistencies, and coordinate with the Dean of Academics to ensure a smooth transition back to their sending school.
 If you have any questions concerning curricular continuity between your sending school and The Outdoor Academy, please contact the Dean of Academics.